Financial Support for Undocumented Students

 • Raquel Salinas Memorial Scholarship

-If you would like to review the full list of opportunities, they can be found at Evergreen Scholarships.
+If you would like to review the full list of opportunities, they can be found on the Scholarships page.

 Eligibility for In-State Tuition